 1 lb.
 (2 c.) butter, softened

-Additional berry sugar, for sprinkling
+About 1/2 c. additional berry sugar, for sprinkling

 Note: Jean, Dollink, I didn't have a food processor when you gave me this recipe.
 Today, I would just dump everything into the processor, using the “pulse” setting and the plastic pastry blade, rather than the metal one.
 And Jean, berry sugar’s expensive.
 I make my own by buzzing granulated sugar in the blender until it becomes finer.
 This works extremely well, and saves moolah for such fripperies as paying the electric bill or fueling the family chariot.